-27 Some practitioners had a different interpretation on the meaning of "participation of corporate governance" in this principle.
+22 Some practitioners had a different interpretation on the meaning of "participation of corporate governance" in this principle.
 One practitioner, for example, pointed out that in continental Europe, unions were provided with representatives on boards.
-Any practitioners that construed the principle in this manner agreed with the statement.
+Any practitioners that construed the principle in this manner was in agreement with it.
 When the principle was interpreted to mean there was a strict choice "between people protecting their own rights, rather than having a voice in the corporate decision," then generally speaking, practitioners tended to agree that it is "an accurate statement, but it isn't a complete statement."

-28 BCE Inc v 1976 Debentureholders, 2008 SCC 69 at para 66, 3 SCR 560 [BCE].
+23 BCE Inc v 1976 Debentureholders, 2008 SCC 69 at para 66, 3 SCR 560 [BCE].